-Open label dose escalation study in 28 patients for a period of 6 months at Thomas Jefferson University showed no adverse effects with doses of 90,180 and 270 Billion CFU/day.
-There was a significant reduction in creatinine and C-reactive protein (CRP) an inflammatory biomarker.
-Reduction was also seen in urea, potassium and improvement in quality of life (QOL) were also observed.
+Open label dose escalation study in 28 patients for a period of 6 months at Thomas Jefferson University.

+Dosages of 90,180 and 270 Billion CFU/day.

+There was a significant reduction in creatinine and C-reactive protein (CRP), an inflammatory biomarker.
+Reduction was also seen in urea and potassium.
+Improvement in quality of life (QOL) was also observed.
+No adverse effect was seen even with high doses of 270 billion CFU/day.